-- 1. IN is in the process of developing certain technology intensive projects through DRDO, towards which synergy meetings/interactions with DRDO clusters are held periodically.
+1. IN is in the process of developing certain technology intensive projects through DRDO, towards which synergy meetings/ interactions with DRDO clusters are held periodically.
 The aim is to achieve the desired outcomes in a time bound manner with active participation of all stakeholders.
-Some equipment have also been identified for development through Private Industry under 'Make' category of Chapter III of DAP 2020. - 2.
-Proposals for projects envisaged to be taken up under 'MAKE' category, Projects under Innovations for Defence Excellence (iDEX) scheme and miscellaneous products to be taken up for development are placed at Appendices 'G', 'H' & 'J' respectively. - 3.
-Similarly, a number of equipment for new construction ships have been developed through DRDO/ Pvt.
+Some equipment have also been identified for development through Private Industry under 'Make' category of Chapter III of DAP - 2020.

+2. Proposals for projects envisaged to be taken up under 'MAKE' category, Projects under Innovations for Defence Excellence (iDEX) scheme, Technology Development Fund (TDF) scheme and miscellaneous products to be taken up for development are placed at Appendices 'G', 'H', 'J' & 'K' respectively.

+3. Similarly, a number of equipment for new construction ships have been developed through DRDO/ Pvt.
 Industry.
 These indigenous equipment are being installed onboard all new construction ships, indigenously constructed Indigenous Aircraft Carrier (IAC)/ Anti Submarine Warfare (ASW) Corvettes and other ships.
-List of these equipment is placed at Appendix 'K'. - 4.
-Notwithstanding, any private industry/MSME/Startup interested in any of these projects may approach IN through the POC listed at the appendices to discuss their proposal and take it forward, keeping the co-ordinating directorate informed.
-The list of co-ordinating directorates is placed at Appendix 'L'.
+List of these equipment is placed at Appendix 'L'.

+4. Notwithstanding, any private industry/MSME/Startup interested in any of these projects may approach IN through the POC listed at the appendices to discuss their proposal and take it forward, keeping the co-ordinating directorate informed.
+The list of co-ordinating directorates is placed at Appendix 'N'.

+PART - VI